-I’ve created this four-month program for you, so you can:
+I’ve created this high-impact, four-month program for you, so you can:

-- Experience what it feels like to compose with assurance and ease.
+- Experience what it feels like to compose with ease.

-- Explore and navigate whole musical worlds that were previously hidden to you.
+- Navigate whole musical worlds previously hidden to you.

-- Go behind the curtain to understand the magic wielded by your favorite composers.
+- Understand the magic wielded by your favorite composers.

 - Replicate that magic in your own music.